emirpasic/gods/README.md

 ### Sets

 A set is a data structure that can store elements and has no repeated values.
 It is a computer implementation of the mathematical concept of a finite set.
 Unlike most other collection types, rather than retrieving a specific element from a set, one typically tests an element for membership in a set.
-This structed is often used to ensure that no duplicates are present in a container.
+This structure is often used to ensure that no duplicates are present in a container.

 Implements [Container](#containers) interface.